To find an attorney complete one or more of the fields and click search.

 Copyright Society of the U.S.A.: Trustee and Executive Committee Member (2014-present); Co-Chair, New York Chapter (2011-2014).
 American Bar Association (Intellectual Property Section); International Trademark Association (INTA); International Anti-Counterfeiting Coalition (IACC).
 Speaker on copyright, trademark, anti-counterfeiting and online infringement issues at events including for Copyright Society of the U.S.A. annual meeting; California CPA Education Foundation's Entertainment Industry Conference; American Conference Institute's Corporate Counsel's Guide to Anti-Counterfeiting & Brand Integrity Protection conference.

-Selected for Best Lawyers in America© in the field of Litigation-Intellectual Property (2019 — 2017); recognized as a copyright specialist and in the trademark litigation and dispute resolution category in the Legal 500 US Guide; also recognized in Who’s Who Legal Trademarks; WTR 1000 (World Trademark Review); Managing IP and New York Super Lawyers (Intellectual Property Litigation); Named one of the "Top 50 under 45" intellectual property lawyers by IP Law & Business (2007).
+Selected for Best Lawyers in America© in the field of Litigation-Intellectual Property (2019 - 2017); recognized as a copyright specialist and in the trademark litigation and dispute resolution category in the Legal 500 US Guide; also recognized in Who’s Who Legal Trademarks; WTR 1000 (World Trademark Review); Managing IP; New York Super Lawyers®, Intellectual Property Litigation (2018 - 2009); Named one of the "Top 50 under 45" intellectual property lawyers by IP Law & Business (2007).

 New York State

 United States District Court for the Southern and Eastern Districts of New York